omidp/spring-mvc-migrator/README.md

 ## What is MVC migrator

-This project helps you to refactor you spring MVC _PathVariable_ and _RequestParam_ and add explicit names to those annotations.
+This project helps you to refactor your spring MVC _PathVariable_ and _RequestParam_ and add explicit names to those annotations.

 for example :